Young Horticulturist of the Year

 When does the competition take place?

-Test your knowledge with some sample questions.
-Check your answers.
+Test your knowledge with some sample questions from the 2015 competition Check your answers

 The Regional Finals and the Grand Final have the same public format.
 A Question Master asks a wide range of horticultural questions, some are on a buzzer, to test out the speed of thinking as well as the depth of knowledge, and some are directed to individual contestants.
 There are three identification rounds and eight other rounds on specific areas of horticulture.
 These parts of the competition are held at a wide variety of locations both regionally and nationally.